Popular Cryptocurrency Exchange dYdX Has Had Its NPM Account Hacked

 Additionally, we have contacted npm, Github, and Tucows Domains, to lessen the scope of the attack.

-Continuous Divert
+Continuous divert

 All of the malicious package versions contain a preinstall hook that looks as if it was about to download a CircleCI script.
 This is brandjacking in its purest from – the domain looks as if it belongs to CircleCI.